Fatehpur Sikri Uttar Pradesh, India Travel Guide

 Select from the convenience of hired cars/ride-sharing and the local experience of auto-rickshaws and buses.

-Walking is the best way to explore The City of victory's internal complex.
+Walking is best way to explore The Ghost city of mughal empire's internal complex.